"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 The boy behind him who could actually see Rosalie gaped at her.

 His curiosity piqued, the first boy turned around and his eyes widened.

 "Hi," Rose purred.

-"Hello, beautiful," he returned in what he obviously thought was a smooth, suave tone.
+"Hello, beautiful," he returned in what he obviously thought was a winning tone.
 "How you doin'?"

 "Well, when you want a manfriend, call me."
 He grinned hugely.